 By searching for similarities between screenshots and photography, the perspective of remediation downplays the technological differences between the various images that are commonly understood and labelled as screenshots.

+While Švelch's thesis accounts for a certain taxonomy of screen-capturing imagery, I am interested in downplaying screenshot's connection to photography to examine the specificity of the vernacular practices of screenshotting.
 Susan Sontag notices in her essay ‘The Image-World’ that “when the notion of reality changes, so does that of the image, and vice versa.”
 Bearing that in mind, studying the screenshot might reveal the nuances of our changed, ubiquitously screened (sense of) reality and how this peculiar image and image-making practice inserts itself into it or is otherwise producing it.

 The peculiarity of screenshots might become obvious if we consider that other screens such as old television and cinema screens have only served as an output of media content, framed as a window into a different kind of reality, that similar to non-mediatized reality, provides no option to the viewer of capturing and preserving the ‘raw’ image it presents to us.
 Of course, in the cases of screened reality as well as our material environment, the images of both could be captured with the aid of a camera that physically and aesthetically inserts itself between the subject and the object of the image.
 Screenshots, on the other hand, are created with minimal or no mediation that influences the final form of the image.
 In that sense, they ontologically and aesthetically more resemble the futuristic fantasies of capturing the images directly with our eyes.

 TRANSPARENT MEDIATION, NETWORKED AUTHORSHIP